LukeGrahamLandry/franca/examples/life/README.md

 - https://conwaylife.com/patterns/all.zip

 TODO: infinite canvas
-TODO: edge behaviour doesn't match between hashlife and normal.
-      normal: edges are treated as dead but you can't write in to them so you can get stuck.
-      hashlife: bit boarder is added and then discarded so you can go off the screen and disappear.
 TODO: control how many generations are stepped when doing hashlife
       instead of just fast=true/false, toggle it at each recursion level to get any power of two step size.
 TODO: put eval on other threads
       then can allow moving the shader params to give a slight sense of progress while waiting to update the frame if its slow.
 TODO: experiment with eval in compute shader
-TODO: allow draw while in hashlife mode
 TODO: write .rle and .mc files
 TODO: cli to step generations without the gui
 TODO: pattern gallery